 Oakland Community Preparedness and Response (OCPR) Program

 CalFire awarded the Oakland Firesafe Council a $125,000 two-year grant to provide awareness and educational workshops, materials and on-going support to help increase the overall community preparedness level and to improve disaster response capabilities.
 In June, 2019, the City of Oakland added another $125,000 out of its 2019-2021 Budget so that we could stretch the program to cover more of the foothills of Oakland, in addition to Oakland’s Wildland Urban Interface (WUI) in the hills.
-This program is intended to lead to fewer injuries and deaths and less significant financial loss for individuals and for the City in the event of a major disaster such as a wildfire or earthquake.
+OFSC received an additional $15,000 from the California Fire Foundation on August 28, 2019 to support OCPR.T his program is intended to lead to fewer injuries and deaths and less significant financial loss for individuals and for the City in the event of a major disaster such as a wildfire or earthquake.

 Led by a team of local residents and subject matter experts, OCPR will engage with the community, organized neighborhoods and organizations including Neighborhood Crime Prevention Councils (NCPCs) and Neighborhood Associations.
 The team will also work with local merchants and other stakeholders, and in conjunction with organizations such as CORE/OES/ OFD, NFPA’s Firewise USA®, the Red Cross and other Bay Area disaster response agencies.